 Volunteer Opportunities

-Volunteering as a member of the community is not only good, but it’s a place to connect to our shared Jewish values and build relationships.
+Volunteering as a member of the community is not only good, but it’s also a place to connect to our shared Jewish values and build relationships.

 Looking for volunteers or know of other opportunities?
 Contact Bekki Kaplan or call her at 847-869-4230 x 304